 - Practice the reading silently to become as comfortable as possible with the layout and environment.
 Leave the lectionary open to the first reading when finished, but with the ribbon marking the second reading.

 - Be off the altar before the prelude music begins, approximately 10 minutes before the liturgy starts.

-- If you are Lector #2, ensure that the petitions are in place at the ambo.
+- If you are Lector #2 and there is not a deacon present, ensure that the petitions are in place at the ambo.
 Read through them several times and be sure of the pronunciation of unfamiliar words or proper names.
 Check with the Presider on pronunciation of any names you are unfamiliar with.